Login Sign in

 Cat lice chew on the skin of cats, causing itchiness and discomfort.
 The one lice species that affects cats is known as Felicola subrostratus.
 People cannot get lice from cats, but cats can transmit lice to other felines.
 Most flea products will also treat and kill lice.
 If your cat has lice, it's important to thoroughly clean your home.

-Lice are gross little bugs that chew on our cats, making them incredibly itchy.
+Lice are gross little bugs that chew on our cats, making them itchy.
 Cats can spread this infestation of bugs to other cats in your home.
 Luckily, cat lice infections are rare and easy to treat.

 Can Cats Get Lice?

-Can You Get Lice from Cats?
+Can Humans Get Lice from Cats?

 However, cats can spread lice to other cats, dogs to other dogs, and humans to other humans.